 2. Join Cory Bernardi’s Australian Conservatives Party

-Cory is looking for a common sense approach to public policy.
+Now that he’s resigned from the Senate, Cory is looking for new recruits with a common sense approach to public policy.
 If you’re celebrating on the day that kicked off the dispossession of people who’d been living here for 65,000 years, sounds like you’ll fit right in at the Australian Conservatives Party.

 3. Watch Channel Seven News